 - the physical and mental health impacts on staff

 - reputational damage following the loss of life or severe injuries

-- time delays in replacing specialist equipment
+- time delays in replacing essential or specialist plant and equipment

 - time spent dealing with insurance claims and attending court cases and investigations